Speed limits in Sweden

+History

+Until 1967, road could be without speed limit.
+Before 1937 there were no legal speed limits, although the rule about reckless driving existed.
+In 1937 a speed limit was introduced for built up areas.
+On the countryside speed limits were introduced for selected roads in 1955.
+At the driving side switch very strict limits 60-80 for the countryside was introduced temporarily, and free speed permanently abandoned.

+From around 1968 to 2008, only 30, 50, 70, 90 and 110 were legal to have as limits.
+Then in general 70 was used for almost all narrow roads, 90 for most regional and national roads of fair width, and 110 for motorways and in sparse regions many wide national and european roads.

 From about 1990 to 1995, Sweden lowered the limit on motorways in the large city provinces from 110 km/h to 90 km/h (56 mph), which was the lowest in Europe at the time (together with Norway), citing environmental reasons.
 The term "large city province" was defined as a province including one of the three large cities with suburbs.
 This meant that the west coast motorway E6 had a 90 km/h limit on its (then) about 250 km of motorway, but some ordinary roads in less densely populated provinces had a 110 km/h limit.
 This reduced limit was later removed because it was neither popular nor well obeyed.